National and regional identity in Spain: Canary Islands

 The Canary Islands form an archipelago in the Atlantic, at closest 100 km off the coast of southern Morocco, and 1800 km flight distance from Madrid.
 Eight of the islands are inhabited, with over 80% of the population living on the two islands of Tenerife and Gran Canaria, each part of a different province.
 A distinct dialect, Canarian Spanish, is spoken.

-The islands were first inhabited by a people known as Guanches, speaking a language akin to Berber.
+The islands were first inhabited by a people known as the Guanches, speaking a language akin to Berber.
 The Kingdom of Castile conquered and incorporated the islands during the 15th century, although there were indigenous uprisings in later centuries.
 The Canaries acquired various special competences and privileges (fueros), including a tier of local government called cabildos insulares (island councils), which still exists and is now unique in Spain.
-Canarian nationalism arose in the later 19th century, led by Nicolás Estévanez, :es:Secundino Delgado and others.
+Canarian nationalism arose in the later 19th century, led by Nicolás Estévanez, Secundino Delgado and others.
 In 1964, Antonio Cubillo founded the MPAIAC (Movement for the Self-determination and Independence of the Canarian Archipelago).
 Some separatist groups committed acts of terrorism during the later Franco period and subsequent years.